lipun12ka4/PokeCordBot/README.md

 ##WARNING!!!
-current version bug! when it generates the properties file make sure to edit it and change the character to something like , or p will be fixed soon
+current version bug! when it generates the properties file make sure to edit it and change the character to something like , or p will be fixed soon also manually add the token/channelID to the properties file too until futher notice

 ###### It's recommended to use an alt account when using this bot as it is against the discord [TOS](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)